openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 [=> download sample sitemaps file for textual configuration](./doc/conf/sitemaps/velux.sitemap)

-### Rules

-**Rule for closing windows after a period of time**:
+### Rule for closing windows after a period of time

 Especially in the colder months, it is advisable to close the window after adequate ventilation.
 Therefore, automatic closing after one minute is good to save on heating costs.
 However, to allow the case of intentional prolonged opening, an automatic closure is made only with the window fully open.

+Example:

 ```java
 rule "V_WINDOW_changed"